gordonb3/bubbagen/README.md

 As with the original, this project contains a bootable, live-USB image for the Excito B3 miniserver.
 You can use it as a rescue disk, to play with Gentoo Linux, or as the starting point to install Gentoo Linux on your B3's main hard drive.
 You can even use it on a diskless B3.
 No soldering, compilation, or [U-Boot](http://www.denx.de/wiki/U-Boot/WebHome) flashing is required!
 You can run it without harming your B3's existing software; however, any changes you make while running the system *will* be saved to the USB (i.e., there is persistence).

 The kernel used in the image is **4.3.0** from gentoo-sources, with the necessary code to temporarily switch off the L2 cache in early boot (per [this link](https://lists.debian.org/debian-boot/2012/08/msg00804.html)) prepended, and the kirkwood-b3 device tree blob appended.
-The `.config` used for the kernel may be found [here](https://github.com/sakaki-/gentoo-on-b3/blob/master/configs/b3_live_usb_config) in the git archive.
+The original `.config` used for the kernel may be found [here](https://github.com/sakaki-/gentoo-on-b3/blob/master/configs/b3_live_usb_config) in the git archive.

 The image may be downloaded from the link below and should work, without modification, whether your B3 has an internal hard drive fitted or not.